Capnocytophaga canimorsus: Treatment

 Immediate cleansing of wounds caused by canines and felines can be successful in keeping C. canimorsus infections at bay.
-Irrigation of wounds with saline is recommended and individuals are encouraged to seek medical help for the administration of antibiotics.
-Antibiotics are recommended if wounds are deep or individuals postpone seeking medical attention.
+Irrigation of wounds with saline is recommended, and individuals are encouraged to seek medical help for the administration of antibiotics.
+Antibiotics are recommended if wounds are deep or if individuals postpone seeking medical attention.
 Antibiotics that contain beta-lactamase inhibitors (i.e., oral Augmentin or parenteral Unasyn) cover C. canimorsus, as well as other organisms common in bites.

 Penicillin G is the drug of choice, although some isolates have been found to show resistance.
 C. canimorsus is susceptible to ampicillin, third-generation cephalosporins, tetracyclines, clindamycin, and chloramphenicol.
 It has shown resistance to gentamicin.
 Treatment is recommended for a minimum of three weeks.
 Hospitalization is required in more severe infections.
 For cases of sepsis, high doses of penicillin are required.
-Third-generation cephalosporins are often given prior to diagnosis because they cover a broad range of Gram-negative bacteria.
+Third-generation cephalosporins are often given before diagnosis because they cover a broad range of Gram-negative bacteria.
 After diagnosis, provided the strain is not beta-lactamase-producing, medication should be switched to penicillin G. Presumably, penicillin G could be given with a beta-lactamase inhibitor combination, such as Unasyn, for patients with a beta-lactamase-producing strain.

-Mortality of meningitis-related infections is much lower than mortality associated with sepsis.
+Mortality of meningitis-related infections is much lower than the mortality associated with sepsis.
 Because C. canimorsus induces fulminant sepsis, earlier diagnosis is associated with greater survival.